 The Commission shall review the recommendation of the Committee on a timely basis, either at a special meeting of the Commission if the matter is deemed urgent by the Committee’s Report, or no later than the next regularly scheduled meeting of the Commission.
-Written findings and action taken by the Commission shall be communicated in writing to the affected Accredited Entity or Accreditation Candidate within forty-eight (48) hours of the conclusion of the meeting of the Commission.
+Written findings and action taken by the Commission shall be communicated in writing to the affected Accredited Entity or Accreditation Candidate within two (2) business days of the conclusion of the meeting of the Commission.
 The written communication also shall include a description of EHNAC appeal procedures.

 The following are examples, illustrative but not exhaustive, of actions that may be taken by the Commission: